Using child maintenance in a mortgage application

 The first thing to know when it comes to making a child maintenance mortgage application is that different lenders have different lending criteria when it comes to using child maintenance in a mortgage application.

 Some lenders will take into account 100% of child maintenance.
-However, some lenders will treat the income as secondary income which means that they would only take 50-60% of the maintenance payments into account when deciding how much they could lend.
+However, some lenders will treat the income as secondary income which means that they may only take 50-60% of the maintenance payments into account when deciding how much they could lend.
 While other lenders won’t take it into consideration at all.
 And there are other factors that will come into it too.
 These include how long you will be receiving the payments for and in some cases whether you have a formal agreement in place or not.

 Which mortgage lenders accept child maintenance?